SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 }
 ```

 This is the same source of data at the (mocked) persistence level, but because it's via the [projection you created earlier in this exercise](#create-a-projection-on-the-external-service), only the two properties that are defined in that projection are exposed.
-Clean!
+Neat!

 ## Summary